analogdevicesinc/ToF/doc/user-guide/ADTF3175D-EvalKit-610.md

 ### 15. Switch SDK Version

-In this example, the SDK is switched to
+Through this command the SDK version can be switched if there are multiple versions installed.

 ```
 Switching SDK...